 Spotted Lanternflies

-As many of you have been noticing, the spotted lanternfly (Lycorma delicatula) has been spreading in the Mid Atlantic over the last few years.
+As many of you have been noticing, the spotted lanternfly (Lycorma delicatula) has been increasing in numbers here at Willowsford.
 Also known as SLF, the spotted lanternfly is native to China and parts of Vietnam where its populations are kept under control since it is eaten by parasitic wasps.
-But, in the U.S., the spotted lanternfly are considered invasive and cause damage to grape vines, apples, stone fruits, and various trees.
+But, in the U.S., spotted lanternflies are considered invasive and cause damage to grape vines, apples, stone fruits, and various trees.

 • Learn how to identify the insect in all of its stages, so the nymph stage as well as the adult insect we all recognize.

 • Scrape the egg masses each spring on any trees in your yard.
-The Conservancy hopes to organize a scrape the egg masses volunteer event similar to the popular and successful Scrape for the Grape event [Hyperlink to https://www.loudouninvasives.com/scrape-for-the-grape ] organized by the Loudoun Invasive Removal Alliance which is a collective group of many HOAs, including ours.
+The Conservancy and the HOA participated in the 2025 Scrape for the Grape — the popular and successful event organized by the Loudoun Invasive Removal Alliance which is a collective group of many HOAs, including our HOA and the Conservancy.
+We will continue this awareness-building program.

 • Squashing them whenever you see them.
 This can work for small infestations or the occasional SLF.